Redislabs-Solution-Architects/Specialist-Solution-Workshops/Real-Time-Query-Workshop/cli/lab5/README.md

-# Lab 5 - Advanced Search
+# Lab 5 - Advanced Querying
 Aggregation and other more complex RediSearch queries
 ## Contents
 1. [Business Value Statement](#value)